 TNC’s Australia program is pioneering new methods of restoring these historic reefs, but continental-scale restoration just isn’t feasible.
 “Restoration is expensive, and there are many estuaries where it’s not an option because the area is already zoned for another use,” says Gillies.
 “But we could use aquaculture to replace some of those water filtration benefits, and at the same time grow food.”

 In places where excess nutrients are a problem, like the Chesapeake Bay, shellfish aquaculture could even help offset the negative environmental impacts of other industries.
 Natural reefs help protect shorelines from storm surge and erosion, and they also provide habitat for commercial and recreational fish species.
-The researchers say that that aquaculture installations could perform some of those same services.
+The researchers say that aquaculture installations could perform some of those same services.